tidymodels/tidymodels.org/index.qmd

 ::: {.blurb}
 [STAY UP TO DATE]{.tagline}

-Hear about the latest tidymodels news at the [tidyverse blog](https://www.tidyverse.org/tags/tidymodels/).
+Hear about the latest tidymodels news at the [Posit open source blog](https://opensource.posit.co/).
 :::
 ::::
 ::::